mihaimoga/IntelliLink/README.md

 ## Introduction

 _IntelliLink_ is a free (as in “free speech” and also as in “free beer”) online link manager.
-Running in the MS Windows environment, its use is governed by [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.html). _IntelliLink_ is written in C++ and uses pure Win32 API and STL which ensures a higher execution speed and smaller program size.
+Running in the Microsoft Windows environment, its use is governed by [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.html). _IntelliLink_ is written in C++ and uses pure Win32 API and STL which ensures a higher execution speed and smaller program size.
 By optimizing as many routines as possible without losing user friendliness, _IntelliLink_ is trying to reduce the world carbon dioxide emissions.
 When using less CPU power, the PC can throttle down and reduce power consumption, resulting in a greener environment.
 I hope you enjoy _IntelliLink_ as much as I enjoy coding it!

 ## Getting started